Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Experimental Setup

 \item \textbf{General Recall and Precision:} Applied in the full RAG configuration.
 As described in Section~\ref{subsec:rag_baseline}, the LLM acts as a filter by citing only the sources actually used in the answer.
 Therefore, for these metrics, the set of \texttt{retrieved\_docs} consists exclusively of the chunks referenced in the final generation, making the number of retrieved documents variable:

 \item \textit{Subjective metrics:} Completeness, relevance, and clarity, each evaluated by \texttt{gpt-4o} on a 1–10 scale for the generated answers obtained by concatenating the top-3 retrieved chunks.
+In this setup, the evaluator LLM is provided only with the retrieved chunks and does not have access to the generated answers.
+This design ensures that the evaluation focuses on the informational quality of the retrieved passages and avoids potential feedback loops or self-evaluation bias.
 Although LLM-based evaluation cannot fully replace human judgment, it provides a scalable and replicable proxy for consistently estimating answer quality across the benchmark. \end{itemize}